Stihl 500i Chainsaw Reviews, Features, Benefits, Specs, Price, Alternatives

 The biggest issue is my heavy 461 and 661 sit on the shelf now!

-The 500i quickly became the favorite saw of many loggers and other tree workers, but not all of them…
+The 500i quickly became the favorite saw of many arborists, loggers, and other tree workers.

 Cons/negative reviews and comments: